 As principal implementor and coordinator of the joint research programme (BTO) for the Dutch water companies, De Watergroep (BE) and the branch association Vewin, KWR provides a platform for joint research and collaboration.
 Nowhere else in the world do water companies work so closely with each other and their knowledge institute.
 As a result, the water companies, KWR and (international) scientific and water-practice partners generate valuable knowledge which assists in (cost) effectively answering research questions, and in transposing scientific knowledge to practice.
 Together, we constitute the institutional memory for the drinking water sector.
 In the European context we also help on a limited scale in getting more of such programmes off the ground.
 We see joint research programmes as an effective example of how the fragmented (public) water sector in Europe can develop more weight.

 As our largest joint research programme, BTO forms an important basis for all of our projects.
-Every year we carry out more than one hundred BTO projects.
+Every year we carry out more than sixty BTO projects.
 The BTO research programme is divided into the following components:

 - Exploratory research to keep apprised of new developments and ways of thinking, and to orient the innovation.

 - Thematic research to develop knowledge and technology for joint, drinking water-relevant themes like water quality, sustainable water production, climate change, asset management, treatment technology and measurement methods.

 - Tailored research for a single or a few water companies to accelerate the development and implementation of specific research subjects or technologies.